mars/create-react-app-buildpack/README.md

 The web server may be [configured via the static buildpack](https://github.com/heroku/heroku-buildpack-static#configuration).

+The config file `static.json` should be committed at the root of the repo.
+It will not be recognized, if this file in a sub-directory

 The default `static.json`, if it does not exist in the repo, is:

 ```json